huwman/Fortis/_posts/2015-07-23-introduction.md

     Console.WriteLine(p.Value);
 }
 ```
-Does the call to ```Console.WriteLine(p.Value)``` cause an exception?
+Does the call to <code>Console.WriteLine(p.Value)</code> cause an exception?
 Yes it does, it suffers from a poor design.
 Exception are meant to be used for the *Truely Exceptional* conditions that arise!
-Like when memory can't be allocated etc. There would be little point in catching a ```OutOfMemoryException```, what could you do to correct the situation?
-But here accessing ```p.Value``` throws an exception, a situation that could be avoided entirely with the correct design!
+Like when memory can't be allocated etc. There would be little point in catching a <code>OutOfMemoryException</code>, what could you do to correct the situation?
+But here accessing <code>p.Value</code> throws an exception, a situation that could be avoided entirely with the correct design!

 Let's create our own type to model the absence of a value:
 ```csharp